-Hathaway Brown's Dining Services program has consistently received the highest praise from Sodexo, a world leader in food and facilities management.
+Hathaway Brown's Dining Services program has consistently received the highest praise.
 HB scored grades of A+ in 2008 and 2009 and a 99 percent rating in 2010 and 2012 for food and physical safety.

 The program serves 1,000 people - including students and faculty in kindergarten through 12th grade - every day in the bright, airy, and spacious 300-seat, 4,318-square-foot Margery Stouffer Biggar '47 and Family Dining Hall.
 The 3- and 4-year-olds in HB's Early Childhood program eat family style in their own cheerful dining facility, which boasts toddler-scale furnishings.

 Most notable about HB's Dining Services is its commitment to offering a wide assortment of fresh, locally sourced foods.
 The school follows all of the guidelines of the Alliance for a Healthier Generation, a joint venture to combat childhood obesity created by the American Heart Association and the William J. Clinton Foundation.

 In November 2011, teachers and administrators from around the country saw firsthand what a difference it can make when a Dining Services program commits to offering only fresh, healthy, and locally sourced food.
 More than 100 people from 20 independent schools in 10 states came to Hathaway Brown for Sustainability Through Strength, the school's second annual Education Innovation Summit.
 Attendees were treated to a hearty all-vegetarian menu of fruits, vegetables, proteins, and grains cultivated by responsible growers.
 The event's meals produced zero waste.